-Even if the state reformed the eviction process to make it more tenant-friendly, that would not address what Buckley and others identify as the paramount factor driving Clark County’s eviction rate: The combination of poverty and a lack of affordable housing
+Even if the state reformed the eviction process to make it more tenant-friendly and increased screening tenants, that would not address what Buckley and others identify as the paramount factor driving Clark County’s eviction rate: The combination of poverty and a lack of affordable housing

 On average, the poorest one-fourth of working Southern Nevadans earn $10.86 an hour, according to the Bureau of Labor Statistics.